47664654/sql-data-warehouse-project/README.md

 ## 📄 License

 This project is licensed under the [MIT License](https://github.com/47664654/sql-data-warehouse-project/blob/main/LICENSE).
 You are free to use, modify, and share it with proper attribution.

----

-Would you like me to export this into a ready-to-paste `README.md` format with Markdown formatting and links added where needed?